 Location, location, location

-First and foremost, you have to pinpoint the best location for housing your hybrid integration platforms (HIP).
+Foremost, you have to pinpoint the best location for housing your hybrid integration platforms (HIP).
 This needs to be assessed and based on the main location of where you have your data and applications warehoused.
 If you find that you store the bulk of your items on-premise, then it’s necessary to store your hybrid integration platform there as well.
 Having the two close by helps enables a better-quality performance thanks to the close vicinity.

 Further, it’s important to think about your long-term strategy of your storage spot.
 If your company is planning to change course over the coming months or years, you need to take that into consideration.
 Therefore, if you decide to move your data off-premise and into another storage space, a thought-out strategy serves your company best for choosing your original storage spot.